Hagamuffin/Projeto-26/README.md

 ### Skill management and signature skill:
-- Each of the 24 skills can be leveled up, which is indicated by the filled diamonds over the icons.
+- Each of the 24 skills can be levelled up, which is indicated by the filled diamonds over the icons.
 - A signature skill is a chosen skill that receives a +1 bonus to its learned level; moreover, the learning cap of the skills from its ability is increased by one.
+- Dice roll results are calculated by adding a skill's value to the <i>2d6</i> roll, then comparing it against a table of success categories.
+Rolling a double 1 is a critical failure, while a double 6 is a critical success.
 <img width="501" height="171" alt="dice" src="https://github.com/user-attachments/assets/d0104a74-a87a-43db-a271-82a6e993ba60" />